Dachan-Kyong/Dachan-Kyong.github.io/_posts/blog/2023-08-02-creating-blog-3.md

 For **Branch**, you need to set it as:
 `main` > `/(root)`

-There are many information related to `gh-` branch, but it is fine with utilizing main branch.
+There are many information related to `gh-pages` branch, but I decided to utilize Author's orginal setting.
+So this post will not show how to initialize and start a blog from nothing.

 ### **Step 5**: Commit & Push to Your Github